RaphelWei/my-blog-base/content/en/page/about/index.md

 I started this blog because I once didn’t understand — and now that I do, I want to help others get there faster.
 This is my way of passing the torch.

-This blog has two main flavors:
+This blog has three main flavors:

 - **Research notes** — mostly for myself.
 Stuff I’m thinking about, half-finished ideas, little technical rabbit holes.
   If you’re into optimization or ML theory, cool — you might find a gem (or at least a weird equation) here and there.

 - **ML notes** — for anyone trying to make sense of machine learning.
   I write these when I finally understand something I’ve been stuck on — hoping it saves someone else a bit of headache.

+- **Learning log** — notes from when I’m learning something outside my usual lane.
+  I try to capture not just what I’ve learned, but how I got there — the questions, the patterns, the mental clicks along the way.

 Basically: I write to figure things out.
 And sometimes, I hit “publish” in case it helps someone else too.